At a Glance

 So how many customer segments do you need to test?
 That’s specific to your company, but it’s worth taking the time to think about and organize your audience into smaller groups.
 By doing so, you’ll be able to better target and design for the needs of the specific people visiting your site or app.

 Well, now I have customer segments.
-But how many participants do I need?
+But how many contributors do I need?

 However, while five is the generally accepted number, there are some instances in which you could include more (or fewer) users.